mourarthur/PythonDataScience_Udemy/README.md

-# PythonDataScience_Udemy
+# Python-Data-Science-and-Machine-Learning-Bootcamp
-[2019Q2] - Notes and files from Udemy's Python for Data Science and Machine Learning
+Repo for Python Data Science and Machine Learning Bootcamp